The ultimate guide to personalizing emails with behavioral targeting

 - Test and optimize.
 Experiment with different subject lines, content variations and CTAs.
 What resonates?
 What doesn’t?
 Track your open, click-through and conversion rates and keep refining.

-Revolutionize email marketing with behavioral targeting
+Revolutionize your emails with behavioral targeting

-Focus on the segments with the most potential for positive one-to-one marketing responses, whether it’s responding to email engagement, website interaction, or purchase behavior.
-Adhere to our best practices — tailoring subject lines and content, adding in personalization where possible (for example, by adding personalized videos to your email) — and you’re on your way to delivering greater value to your subscribers and business.
+- Focus on the segments with the most potential for positive one-to-one marketing responses, whether it’s responding to email engagement, website interaction, or purchase behavior.

 Your subscribers will appreciate the relevant messaging.
 Your Shopify store will get better engagement, more conversions, and heightened brand loyalty.